Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 How to Solve BitLocker Slowing Down SSD

-To solve the issue and improve SSD read and write speed, you should disable BitLocker or exchange to hardware-based encryption.
+To improve SSD read and write speed, consider disabling BitLocker or switching to hardware-based encryption.
+This should help resolve the issue.

 #1.
 Check BitLocker Encryption State